yzyouzhang/Empirical-Channel-CM/README.md

 # An Empirical Study on Channel Effects for Synthetic Voice Spoofing Countermeasure Systems

+Thanks for your interest in our work!

 The code is currently not very organized.
-We will put more details here amd also release the dataset we augmented with a link here.
+We will put more details here and also release the dataset we augmented with a link here.
 Stay tuned!

 ## Citation